-This idyllic area’s “Mother Lode” nickname pays tribute to its history as a top gold-producing region, but it could also be used to describe its abundance of natural and historic Gold Country tourist attractions.
+This idyllic area’s “Mother Lode” nickname pays tribute to its history as a top gold-producing region, but it could also be used to describe its abundance of man-made and natural attractions.
 The hills and forests are a feast for the eyes, and evidence of the region’s importance in California’s history is present almost everywhere you look.

 Amador Flower Farm, Plymouth – Specializing in daylilies (over 650 varieties), the farm’s 12 acres also include over 200 unusual perennials. (amadorflowerfarm.com)

 The Preston School of Industry (known as “The Castle”), Ione – Built between 1890-1894 to serve as a school for juveniles referred by the courts, The Castle is currently not in use and the grounds are not open to the public, but there are several vantage points in Ione for photographing this famous landmark. (ione-ca.com)

 Kennedy Gold Mine, Jackson – Open Saturdays, Sundays and holidays, March through October, you can gain new insight into the miner’s way of life on the educational surface tours offered here.
 If the mine is closed during your stay, you may still want to visit to see the mine’s Kennedy Tailings Wheels that once lifted tons of gravel over two hills.
 The relics are popular with photographers, who often frame the hillside mine structures through the standing wheel’s giant spokes. (kennedygoldmine.com)